 - In The Avengers, Tony tries to explain to Loki that this is the best he can hope for.

-Tony Stark: You're missing the point!
-There's no throne.
+Tony Stark: You're missing the point, there's no throne.
 There is no version of this where you come out on top.
-Maybe you open the portal, and maybe your army is too much for us, but it doesn't matter.
-Because whatever happens, it's all on you.
-Everybody will be gunning for you.
-Because if we can't save the Earth, you can be damn sure we'll avenge it.
+Maybe your army comes, and maybe it's too much for us, but it's all on you.
+Because if we can't protect the Earth, you can be damn sure we'll avenge it.

-- Judas Iscariot may be an example.
+- The Four Gospels' Judas Iscariot may be an example.
 Sure, he got a tidy sum for betraying Jesus, but, according to Matthew, he was so overcome with guilt afterwards that he hanged himself.

 - Exactly how things worked out for Judas varies a bit depending on who's telling it.
 The Gnostic Gospel of Judas (rejected when New Testament's contents were formalized) even claimed that Judas "betrayed" Jesus under Jesus's orders.

 - Jesus said, "Truly, I say to you, one of you will betray me, one who is eating with me...
 For the Son of Man goes as it is written of him, but woe to that man by whom the Son of Man is betrayed!
 It would have been better for that man if he had not been born."
 (Mark 14:17 & 21, ESV)